Learning stageEarly Stage 1, Stage 1, Stage 2, Stage 3

 How old do you think it is?
 Why?

 Do you know who made it or where it was collected?

 At the Museum

-Use our Treasures exhibition discovery or our Treasures conversation starters or a mixture of both.
+Use our Treasures exhibition insights or our Treasures conversation starters or a mixture of both.
 These activities are designed to encourage your students to connect, share and reflect on this topic through the specimens or objects on display.